iterative/dvc.org/content/docs/use-cases/model-registry.md

 even containerize and deploy them to cloud providers!

-This ecosystem of tools from [Iterative](https://iterative.ai/) brings your ML process into [GitOps].
+This ecosystem of tools from [Iterative](https://iterative.ai/) brings your ML process onto [GitOps].
 This means you can manage and deliver ML models with software engineering methods such as continuous integration (CI/CD), which can sync with the state of the artifacts in your registry.